U.S. Agent: Invaders

-Walker eventually became a member of the New Invaders, wearing a Captain America-like costume, serving alongside the likes of the original Human Torch, Union Jack (Joseph Chapman), and the Blazing Skull until the team disbanded.
+Walker eventually became a member of the New Invaders, wearing a Captain America-like costume, serving alongside the likes of the original Human Torch, Union Jack (Joseph Chapman), and the Blazing Skull, until the team disbanded.

-U.S. Agent's first task was to negotiate the release of the Blazing Skull from captivity at the hands of middle Eastern terrorists.
+U.S. Agent's first task was to negotiate the release of the Blazing Skull from captivity at the hands of Middle-Eastern terrorists.
 It is revealed that U.S. Agent can speak fluent Arabic, but he is forced to exterminate the terrorists when they renege on the agreed deal.

 The New Invaders then team up with Namor and his Atlantean forces in order to overthrow the government of Mazikandar – an alliance Namor agrees to because Mazikandar has been choking the seas with pollution by sinking oil tankers in an effort to control supply to the USA.

-The New Invaders alongside the forces of Atlantis assault Mazikandar's government forces, scattering them and moving on to the capitol building in order to capture its head of state.
-Suddenly however they find themselves opposed by none other than the Avengers.
-U.S. Agent is confronted by Captain America, who calls him a disgrace to the uniform, instructing to take it off before he tears it off, but Walker replies that his country gave him that uniform because Rogers was not willing to do what they needed him to.
+The New Invaders, alongside the forces of Atlantis, assault Mazikandar's government forces, scattering them and moving on to the capitol building in order to capture its head of state.
+However, they find themselves opposed by none other than the Avengers.
+U.S. Agent is confronted by Captain America, who calls him a disgrace to the uniform, instructing him to take it off before he tears it off, but Walker replies that his country gave him that uniform because Rogers was not willing to do what they needed him to.
 Walker calls Rogers a traitor, and states that his country has given him the authority of the real Captain America, and that Rogers never understood duty to country and doing what is required to keep its shores safe.
 Rogers retorts that Captain America represents an ideal for all people, of all countries.

-Ultimately U.S. Agent is defeated by Rogers.
-Mazikandar's dictator is presented to his hand picked successor, who promptly executes his predecessor on the steps of the capitol building to the surprise of both the Invaders and Avengers alike.
+Ultimately, U.S. Agent is defeated by Rogers.
+Mazikandar's dictator is presented to his hand-picked successor, who promptly executes his predecessor on the steps of the capitol building, to the surprise of both the Invaders and Avengers alike.

 The murder of a man without trial causes a further schism with the Avengers, who blame the New Invaders for declaring open war on Mazikhandar.
 Namor responds that Mazikhandar had declared war on his nation when they decided to pollute the oceans.

 U.S. Agent – captive for the time being – receives word from the Thin Man requesting a distraction, which Walker provides by breaking his bonds and aggressively approaching Captain America, growling that the New Invaders operation is sanctioned by the U.S., Britain, and Atlantis, and that the Avengers have no grounds to interfere.
-Hawkeye tries to cool the situation as only the hot-headed archer could by shooting U.S. Agent in the backside, prompting the now furious Walker to turn his attention from Captain America to Hawkeye.
+Hawkeye tries to cool the situation as only the hot-headed archer can by shooting U.S. Agent in the backside, prompting the now-furious Walker to turn his attention from Captain America to Hawkeye.